How to Write the Vanderbilt University Essay 2022-2023

 Vanderbilt University in Nashville, TN, is a selective research university that comprises three undergraduate schools: the College of Arts & Sciences, the School of Engineering, and the top-ranked Peabody College of Education and Human Development.

 This institution prides itself on an environment with a balance between high academic standards and a supportive, involved student community.
 Vanderbilt is consistently ranked as having some of the happiest students in the country.
-Accceptance is highly-coveted, and the admissions rate for Vanderbilt’s class of 2025 in the Regular Decision round was only 6.7%, while 18.1% of Early Decision applicants were admitted.
+Acceptance is highly-coveted, and the admissions rate for Vanderbilt in the Regular Decision round has fallen to below 5% in recent years.

 Want to learn what Vanderbilt University will actually cost you based on your income?
 And how long your application to the school should take?
 Here’s what every student considering Vanderbilt University needs to know.

-How to Write the Vanderbilt University Application Essay
+How to Write the Vanderbilt University Supplemental Essay

-Please briefly elaborate on one of your extracurricular activities or work experiences.
+Option 1: Vanderbilt offers a community where students find balance between their academic and social experiences.
+Please briefly elaborate on how one of your extracurricular activities or work experiences has influenced you.
 (200-400 words)

 The most effective approach to this prompt is to choose an activity or experience with the most significance and meaning to you personally, not necessarily the one that looks most impressive or unusual.
 It can be anything outside your coursework, even if it isn’t associated with a formal school club.